Se Habla Español

 People vs. Magenheimer, Tuolumne County case involving charges of domestic violence

-With over 20 years of varied legal experience, our team of civil attorneys has successfully prosecuted claims in a wide range of cases such as wrongful death and construction accidents.
+With over 20 years of varied legal experience, our team of criminal attorneys has successfully defended individuals charged with both federal and state criminal charges.

 Yuba County, Wrongful Death Case